devkral/graphene-protector/README.md

 ## decorating single fields

+WARNING: does not work yet, we need to find a way to map between field and ast.field or getting the path.
+Elsewise a reliable mapping is not possible

 Sometimes single fields should have different limits:

 ```python
     person1 = Limits(depth=10)(graphene.Field(Person))
 ```

 Limits are inherited for unspecified parameters

 # Development